 During the webinar, key questions were addressed, including:

-- What happened to the EUA market and why?
+- What led to the drop in the EUA market and why?

-- How long is COVID-19 likely to impact EUA prices?
+- How long is COVID-19 expected to impact EUA prices?

 - Will EUA prices recover, and when?

-- What help or hindrance can be expected from the European Commission and member states?
+- What assistance or challenges can be expected from the European Commission and member states?

-- What choices does European industry have for managing EU ETS risk?
+- What choices does the European industry have for managing EU ETS risk?

 According to the summary provided by Louis Redshaw, the CEO of Redshaw Advisors, EUA prices experienced a crash in mid-March due to bearish news surrounding the virus’s spread, lockdowns, and stock market volatility.
 Speculators played a significant role by selling off long positions and hedging put options, which were previously used to finance bets on price increases later in the year.
 Trevor Sikorski noted that many speculators have already exited the market, with few remaining put options with strikes below €14 per EUA requiring hedging.

 Louis clarified that industrial market participants were unlikely responsible for much of the selling activity, as they took advantage of reduced compliance costs by buying EUAs throughout the price decline.
 However, recent sessions have seen a decrease in buying interest from industries due to uncertainty about future production levels.
 Short-term support for EUA prices may be provided by a reduced number of auctions over the Easter holiday period.